Welcome to Yingtao’s Homepage!

 Statement

-I am more attracted to real-world impact and how people’s lives can be improved directly (one of the reasons I quit physics, alas), while truly enjoying exposing myself to core ML theory.
+I am more attracted to the real-world impact of research and how people’s lives can be improved directly (one of the reasons I quitted physics, alas).
 I am generally open to collaboration and enjoy working with talented people I have met so far.

 Skillset